ahbarnett/poisson-square-spectral/README.md

 u = 0 \qquad \mbox{ on } \partial\Omega.
 $$

-This solver answers in the affirmative the question of Fortunato-Townsend as to the existence of an optimal-complexity spectral method for the above BVP, in a simpler alternative fashion to their paper [1].
+The solver `spectralfft2d` in this repo answers in the affirmative the question of Fortunato-Townsend as to the existence of an optimal-complexity spectral method for the above BVP, and in a simpler alternative fashion to their proposal [1].
-A question remains about the improved algebraic convergence rate of their solver over that of this repo, expected due to its Chebyshev node concentration towards edges, vs our uniform grid.
+However, in cases where the solution has singularities on the edge of the domain, renderering both solvers merely algebraically convergent, the proposal of [1] is faster convergent due to its node clustering at edges.
+We make this comparison below.

 ### Usage

 In MATLAB/Octave, run `spectralfft2d` without arguments, which performs a set of demo and convergence tests and produces the below figure outputs.
-The function is documented below.
+This function is documented at the bottom of this document.

+To perform the comparison against the solver of [1], install a recent version of [chebfun](https://github.com/chebfun/chebfun), add `chebfun` to your MATLAB/Octave path, then run `fft_vs_cheb`.
+See below for discussion of output.

 ### Method